Meadowbank ferry wharf

 Meadowbank ferry wharf is located on the northern side of the Parramatta River serving the Sydney suburb of Meadowbank.
+It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.

 History

 Prior to the construction of the Ryde Bridge in the 1930s, Ryde wharf, located to the east of Meadowbank wharf at the current Ryde Bridge site, was the passenger wharf servicing the area.

-Silt in the river and sludge from factory and industrial waste upstream led to the suspension of Sydney Ferries Limited services to Parramatta in 1928, with Meadowbank wharf becoming the westernmost point for ferry services.
-In December 1993, the State Transit Authority resumed services to Parramatta.
+Silt in the river and sludge from factory and industrial waste upstream led to the suspension of Sydney Ferries Limited services to Parramatta in 1928, with Meadowbank becoming the westernmost point for ferry services.
+Between 1969 and 1973, Stannard Brothers operated a service from Circular Quay to Meadowbank.